ghlrobin/articles/guides/obsidian-links-vs-tags/index.md

 This is not the only problem.
 With this setup, we now have two types of tags:

 1. Tags that are actual tags,
-2. Tags that act like link to pages.
+2. Tags that act like links to pages.

 And you wouldn't know which of the two a tag is just by looking at it.
 This is far from ideal.